jangler/oracles-randomizer/README.md

 about it or tell me in Discord, and provide the log file.
 Depending on the problem, you may be able to `-update` your ROM using the next patch version to un-softlock.

+**Q: Are you going to make a randomizer for Oracle of Ages too?**

+A: Maybe, but not until the Seasons randomizer is reasonably feature-complete (as i see it).
+Ages also has some big sequence breaks and the Crescent Island trading sequence, which would both be tricky to account for in the logic unless they're just removed.